-The Lost River Range is covered in the book on pages 265 to 295.
-All Lost River Range peaks covered on this website can be found at this link: Lost River Range Updates.
+The Lost River Range is covered in the book on Pages 265-295.
+All of the Lost River Range peaks covered by this website can be found at this link: Lost River Range Updates.

-The Lost River Range stretches 70 miles from northwest to southeast between Challis and Arco.
-The Big Lost River Valley and Salmon River flank the range on the west, and the Little Lost and Pahsimeroi rivers are along its east side.
-The range contains not only the highest point in Idaho, 12,662-foot Borah Peak, but also seven of the state’s nine 12ers, the 12,000-foot peaks.
-Eighty of the range’s peaks rise above 10,000 feet with 28 10ers, 45 11ers, and the 7 12ers.
-Beyond the higher summits the range contains many other peaks worthy of consideration.
-The Range is covered in the book from pages 265 to 295.
+The Lost River Range stretches 70 miles from northwest to southeast between Challis, ID and Arco, ID.
+The Big Lost River Valley and Salmon River flank the range on the west.
+The Little Lost River and Pahsimeroi River are along its east side.
+The range contains not only the highest point in Idaho (12,662-foot Borah Peak), but also seven of the state’s nine 12ers, the 12,000-foot peaks.
+Eighty of the range’s peaks rise above 10,000 feet with twenty-eight 10ers, forty-five 11ers, and seven 12ers.
+Beyond the higher summits, the range has many other peaks worthy of consideration.

 There have been relatively few accidents resulting in death in Idaho mountaineering in general.
 However, four climbers have died while in pursuit of the 12ers, all in the Lost River Range.
 Please take the time to review the reports we have of these unfortunate accidents, and the additional risks discussed, via the Be Careful button on right side of this page to prepare yourself for safe and enjoyable climbs in the Lost River Range.